sapegin/washingcode-book/manuscript/080_Divide_and_conquer.md

 If we often have to change several modules or functions at the same time, it may be better to merge them into a single module or function.
 This is sometimes called _colocation_.

-Couple of examples of colocation:
+A couple of examples of colocation:

 - [Ducks convention](https://github.com/erikras/ducks-modular-redux) for Redux: keep related actions, action creators, and reducers in the same file (for example, `src/ducks/feature.js`), as opposed to having three files in separate folders (for example, `src/actions/feature.js`, `src/actionCreators/feature.js`, and `src/reducers/feature.js`).
-- React components: keeping everything a component needs in the same file, including markup (JSX), styles, and logic.
+- React components: keeping everything a component needs in the same file, including markup (JSX), styles (CSS in JS), and logic.
 Also, keeping tests next to the component file.
 For example, `src/components/Button.tsx`, and `src/components/Button.test.ts`.

 I> Kent C. Dodds has [a nice article on colocation](https://kentcdodds.com/blog/colocation).